 - At the end of Deus Ex: Human Revolution, Sarif talks about "survival of the fittest" and how "some people will be left behind."
 However, he's a Honest Corporate Executive and the closest thing to a Big Good the game has, and he's referring to the few people who are completely incompatible with augmentations, which he honestly wants to make available for everyone.

-- The Altmer/High elves of The Elder Scrolls believe that they descend from the gods, and that the diversity of all other Elven races are the result of "degeneration".
-They actively try to breed themselves back into their ideal, including killing undesired progeny.
+- The Altmer (High Elves) have this as an active belief, particularly when under more extremist leadership like the Thalmor.
+They believe that they descend from the Aedra, and that the diversity of all other races of Mer is the result of "degeneration".
+They actively try to breed themselves back into their ideal, including killing undesirable progeny.
+And don't even try to bring up the races of Men around them...

 - Molag Bal is the Daedric Prince of Corruption and Domination.
-He's pretty keen on the idea of the strong dominating the weak.
-In Skyrim he goads you into killing the Vigilant of Stendarr who accompanied you into his House of Horrors because "Weak.
+As such, he's pretty keen on the idea of the strong dominating the weak.
+In Skyrim, he goads you into killing the Vigilant of Stendarr who accompanied you into his House of Horrors because "Weak.
 He's weak.
 You're strong.
 Kill!"
+In Online, he serves as the Big Bad and ultimately commends the player for defeating his armies and, ultimately, himself.

 - Ashnard from Fire Emblem: Path of Radiance combines this with being a Blood Knight.
 Ashera tops him in believing all sentient life is too flawed and must be destroyed to start again.
 This is the same person that split herself into the goddesses of Order and Chaos because Chaos was her weaker half.